michaelahlers/scala-guide/readme.md

 1. Ask, "What problem am I solving?"
 1. Provide solutions that are easily adapted.
-1. "Show my work" for the curious.
+1. "Show my work" through the process.

 In addition to demonstrating the language, I'll extensively use the tools and libraries I've found most helpful in my experience.
 While that incurs strong opinions, most concepts naturally translate.